 - Number of units being installed, as well as the type, size and brand.

-- Complexity of the installation – i.e. how much piping or cabling is required, and where the units are located in your home.
+- Complexity of the installation – i.e. how much piping or cabling is needed, and where the units are located in your home.

 - Upgrades to your electrical system, if needed.